lockee14/64_bit_IEEE-754_convertor/README.md

 This an IEEE-754 visualization tool for 64-bit floating-point numbers.

-You can change the bits or the number value and see how the IEEE-754 work.
+You can change the bits or the number value and see how the IEEE-754 format works.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).